-Phase Phase Duration Participant Requirements Phase 1 ^twanikuhlo:ke'we (aa-twa-nee-goo-low-gay- way) To wipe the mind (detox) ^twanikuhlayantehte' (aa-twa-nee-goo-law-yawn- deh-day) We will learn to understand Detoxification and Orientation: Time spent in this phase will be used getting accustomed to the routine and accountability the Oneida Healing to Wellness Court program provides.
-Minimum time in phase: 60 days Minimum sobriety time required to advance phases: 20 days Report to court every week Meet with case manager weekly Minimum of three randomized observed drug tests per week Comply with OBH treatment plan and requirements per clinical assessment Comply with DOC Community Corrections rules and conditions Attend two in-person Community Support Meetings per week Participants are not to enter establishments where the primary purpose is the sale of alcohol Submit Phase 1 Reporting Form to OHWC Case Manager before 4pm on Wednesdays Phase 2 Atwanu'kwatslu:ni (aa-twa-noo-kwat-sloo-nee) We will make a remedy Stabilization and Treatment: The time spent Minimum time in phase: 90 days Minimum sobriety time required to advance phases: 30 days Report to court every week Meet with case manager weekly in this phase will be used for the participant to become more stable in their sobriety, expectations, and treatment routine.
-Minimum of three randomized observed drug tests per week Comply with OBH treatment plan and requirements per clinical assessment Attend at least one cultural activity per month Attend three Community Support Meetings per week; one may be virtual Comply with DOC Community Corrections rules and conditions Participants are not to enter establishments where the primary purpose is the sale of alcohol Submit Phase 2 Reporting Form to OHWC Case Manager before 4pm on Wednesdays Phase 3 ^twalihwa'?ni:late (aa-twa-lee-wah-nee-law- day) We will strengthen the issue Maintenance and Treatment: The participant will be expected to maintain their ongoing routine and continue their treatment services as assigned in their case plan Minimum time in phase: 120 days Minimum sobriety time required to advance phases: 45 days Report to court every other week or as directed by the judge Meet with case manager weekly Minimum of two randomized observed drug tests per week Comply with OBH treatment plan and requirements per clinical assessment
+Phase Phase Duration Participant Requirements Phase 1 Atwanikuhlo:ke'we (aa-twa-nee-goo-low-gayway) To wipe the mind (detox) Atwanikuhlayantehte' (aa-twa-nee-goo-law-yawndeh-day) We will learn to understand Detoxification and Orientation: Time spent in this phase will be used getting accustomed to the routine and accountability the Oneida Healing to Wellness Court program provides.
+Minimum time in phase: 60 days Minimum sobriety time required to advance phases: 20 days Report to court every week Meet with case manager weekly Minimum of three randomized observed drug tests per week Comply with OBH treatment plan and requirements per clinical assessment Comply with DOC Community Corrections rules and conditions Attend two in-person Community Support Meetings per week Participants are not to enter establishments where the primary purpose is the sale of alcohol Submit Phase 1 Reporting Form to OHWC Case Manager before 4pm on Wednesdays Phase 2 • ^twanu'kwatslu:ni (aa-twa-noo-kwat-sloo-nee) We will make a remedy Stabilization and Treatment: The time spent Minimum time in phase: 90 days Minimum sobriety time required to advance phases: 30 days Report to court every week Meet with case manager weekly for the participant to become more stable in their sobriety, expectations, and treatment routine. randomized observed drug tests per week Comply with OBH treatment plan and requirements per clinical assessment Attend at least one cultural activity per month Attend three Community Support Meetings per week; one may be virtual Comply with DOC Community Corrections rules and conditions Participants are not to enter establishments where the primary purpose is the sale of alcohol Submit Phase 2 Reporting Form to OHWC Case Manager before 4pm on Phase 3 • ^twalihwa'?ni:late (aa-twa-lee-wah-nee-law-day) We will strengthen the issue Maintenance and Treatment: The participant will be expected to maintain their ongoing routine and continue their treatment services as assigned in their case plan Minimum time in phase: 120 days Minimum sobriety time required to advance phases: 45 days Wednesdays Report to court every other week or as directed by the judge Meet with case manager weekly Minimum of two randomized observed drug tests per week Comply with OBH treatment plan and requirements per clinical assessment

-Phase 4 • ^twalihwatok^ha'ke Minimum time in phase: 150 days Comply with DOC Community Corrections rules and conditions Attend at least one cultural activity per month Attend three Community Support Meetings per week; one may be virtual Participants are not to enter establishments where the primary purpose is the sale of alcohol Submit Phase 3 Reporting Form to OHWC Case Manager by 4pm on Wednesdays Report to court every month or as directed by (aa-twa-lee-wa-doe-gaa-ha- gay) We will be certain of matters Minimum sobriety time required to advance phases: 90 days the judgeMeet with case manager bi-weeklyMinimum of two Ongoing Maintenance: Participants may have completed treatment by Phase 4 and will continue to work on maintaining their recovery-focused lifestyle and continue to maintain their sober support network in preparation for life after Healing to Wellness Court graduation. randomized observed drug tests per week Comply with OBH treatment plan and requirements per clinical assessment Comply with DOC Community Corrections rules and conditions Attend at least one cultural activity per month Attend three Community Support Meetings per week; one may be virtual
+Comply with DOC Community Corrections rules and conditions Attend at least one cultural activity per month Attend three Community Support Meetings per week; one may be virtual Participants are not to enter establishments where the primary purpose is the sale of alcohol Submit Phase 3 Reporting Form to OHWC Case Manager by 4pm on Wednesdays ^twalihwatok^ha'ke (aa-twa-lee-wa-doe-gaa-hagay) We will be certain of matters Ongoing Maintenance: Participants may have completed treatment by Phase 4 and will continue to work on maintaining their recovery-focused lifestyle and continue to maintain their sober support network in preparation for life after Healing to Wellness Court graduation.
+Minimum time in phase: 150 days Minimum sobriety time required to advance phases: 90 days Report to court every month or as directed by the judge Meet with case manager bi-weekly Minimum of two randomized observed drug tests per week Comply with OBH treatment plan and requirements per clinical assessment Comply with DOC Community Corrections rules and conditions Attend at least one cultural activity per month Attend three Community Support Meetings per week; one may be virtual